IgniteUI/igniteui-docfx/en/components/card.md

 ---

 ##Card
-<p class="highlight">The Ignite UI for Angular Card component displays text, images, icons, and buttons in a visually rich presentation that can serve as an entry point to more detailed information.
+<p class="highlight">The Ignite UI for Angular [`IgxCardComponent`]({environment:angularApiUrl}/classes/igxcardcomponent.html) displays text, images, icons, and buttons in a visually rich presentation that can serve as an entry point to more detailed information.
 Cards can be used to create a multimedia dashboard.
 The Card component supports pagination using the same component as the Ignite UI for Angular Grid, with some custom coding required.</p>
 <div class="divider"></div>

 ###Card Demo